Tax Assistance for Seniors: Where To Get Help

 Expert Verified

 With tax laws constantly changing, complicated rules, and exceptions, many people dread tax season.
-It can be even more challenging for senior citizens with healthcare costs, retirement benefits, and pension payments to keep track of and report each year.
+For senior citizens managing healthcare costs, retirement benefits, and pensions, tax season can be even more overwhelming.

 Fortunately, older American taxpayers have a lot of help available.
 A simple “tax help for seniors near me” online search will show you community-based resources and nationwide tax advice and income tax filing assistance programs from the Internal Revenue Service (IRS), the AARP, and more.
 Whether you need someone to file taxes for you or just need a little guidance, these programs can help.